Why join a Board?

 - Lead parent conversations with elected officials and play a critical role in shaping the policies that will impact our schools.

-This year, the PAVE PLE Board members came together during DC Parent Voice and Choice Week (DCPVCW) to meet with their ward-based councilmembers and citywide education officials.
+Last January, the PAVE PLE Board members came together during DC Parent Voice and Choice Week (DCPVCW) to meet with their ward-based councilmembers and citywide education officials.
 These meetings represented the power of parent voice and the critical partnership between families and policymakers.